Share this Article

 A few specific exceptions to keep in mind: "owner use" can't be used to kick out tenants where the tenant or their spouse is 62 or older or disabled.
 Instead, if an owner wants to get one of these tenants out of their apartment, they're required to provide "superior or equivalent housing accommodation at the same or lower rent-regulated rent in a closely proximate area."
 Similarly, in rent-controlled (versus rent-stabilized) apartments, the landlord can't give you the boot at all if you're over 62, disabled, or have been in the apartment longer than 20 years (which nearly all rent-controlled tenants have).

-But in the complicated world of landlord-tenant law, this exception has its own exception: Landlords can evict rent-stabilized tenants who are senior citizens or disabled if they plan to demolish and gut renovate their buildings.
+But in the complicated world of landlord-tenant law, this exception has its own exception: Landlords can evict rent-stabilized tenants who are senior citizens or disabled if they plan to demolish or gut their buildings, leaving only the shell, and then renovate.

 Himmelstein says he sees this most often in brownstones with six to 10 units, and it seems to be a tactic to destabilize properties.